-I think if you want to operate at board level you need to develop an empathy with the other functions which sit around the same table.
-It goes without saying that you should have strong finance skills, and nowadays you must be up to speed with the latest in IT developments, but additionally you need to have a wider understanding of the company’s goals and how the other parts of the company play their part in delivering those.
+I think if you want to operate at board level you need to develop empathy with the other functions that sit around the same table.
+You should have strong finance skills, and nowadays you must be up to speed with the latest in IT developments, but additionally, you need to have a wider understanding of the company’s goals and how the other parts of the company play their part in delivering those.
 Only then can you play a full role in helping the board more generally to deliver on those objectives.

 What advice would you give to someone looking to develop these skills?

 Take every opportunity you can to widen your experience.
 This may mean taking advantage of working in different areas within your existing organisation, which you can do more easily in a larger organisation either in practice or commerce or it may mean picking each change of job carefully to ensure you get a balanced career and don’t become typecast.
 If you can get the opportunity to work outside of the finance department for a while, perhaps on secondment, that’s also a huge benefit, as it gives you a different view of the world.

 What are the biggest challenges you've faced during your development?

 In terms of career development, I think my challenges have been no different from those most people will face.
 Assuming you genuinely have the required skills to progress to the next step on the ladder, then conquering people’s perception of you is perhaps the most difficult issue.
 Influencers within the company may not know you well or may have picked up the wrong impression about you in certain areas.
 In the past, I have struggled with perceptions of being too young, and not having the right qualifications or the right experience.

 How have you overcome these challenges?